khaldsabry/Sales-Data-Mart-From-Adventure-Work-2022-OLTP/README.md

 #### 5. Populating the Fact Table and Relationships Creation:
 In the final stage of the project comes the fact table which carries all the measures that will be the center of our analysis.
 In this stage, all records that represent a transaction made by a customer are populated to have a holistic view of the sales.
 Finally, we establish the relationships with the dimensions.

+#### 6. The Analysis and Reporting Phase:
+Focused on exploring the data in the data mart and generating actionable insights for the Sales data mart.
+This phase involved the creation of interactive reports and dashboards using Power BI, which allowed business users to explore the data and gain valuable insights.